SimpleServerless/dynamic-routing/README.md

 # Make Targets
+Most make targets require that you export a `STAGE` variable (dev, prod, test...).
+This makes it easier to deploy a stacks for multiple environments on the same AWS account.

 **clean:** Removes artifacts that are created by testing and deploying

 **build:** Uses src/requirements.txt to prepare target appropriate (manylinux1_x86_64) dependencies for deployment